 Our house being a new build, we luckily had very little work to do in the kitchen.
-The style the developer fitted is modern and white, which I don’t love but don’t mind either.
+The style the developer fitted is modern and white, which I don’t love but don’t mind too much either.
 It is bright and not too much of a statement in our open plan living space.

-We however had a few challenges to address, 1) the lack of storage, 2) creating an informal dining area where Andrew and I can casually have our meals without having to set our big dining table, and 3) keeping the kitchen area contained in a fully open plan space.
+We, however, had a few challenges to address, 1) the lack of storage, 2) creating an informal dining area where Andrew and I can casually have our meals without having to set our big dining table, and 3) keeping the kitchen area contained in a fully open plan space.

 You will see below that when we moved in, all we had was that kitchen corner.
-Not bad, but knowing that one of the cabinets is the dish-washer and an other one is the boiler, we ended up with a lot less storage than it first seems.
+Not bad, but knowing that one of the cabinets is the dishwasher and another one is the boiler, we ended up with a lot less storage than it first seems.

-One of the first thing we bought for the kitchen was an island unit.
+One of the first things we bought for the kitchen was an island unit.
 It fits perfectly in the middle of the kitchen, it helps balance the area and extends the kitchen away from the corner while maximising and optimising the space we have.